-During your first year at Leicester, you’ll study modules that will introduce you to the four fundamental areas of English – prose, poetry, drama, and language – as well as the skills and methodologies appropriate to each.
+During your first year at Leicester, you’ll study modules that will introduce you to the four fundamental areas of English – prose, poetry, drama and academic writing – as well as the skills and methodologies appropriate to each.

 Below we’ve provided a sample reading list, which you can explore in preparation for your degree.
 There is no obligation or expectation that you will have completed this reading for October; it is purely intended to give you a sense of the topics we’ll be covering together in your first year.

-For EN1020: The Novel Around the World, consider dipping into the following:
+For the module The Novel Around the World (EN1020), consider dipping into the following: